History of Białystok: Martial law

 The network of Solidarity branches of the key factories of Poland was created on 14 April 1981 in Gdańsk.
 It was made of representatives of seventeen factories; each stood for the most important factory of every voivodeship of the pre-1975 Poland.
 The workers from the Białystok Voivodeship were represented by the Cotton Works Fasty in Białystok.

-Apart from the National Strike Committee, several Interfactory Founding Committees (MKZ) were created in major cities.
-For security reasons, these offices were moved to large factories for the time of the strike, no matter how long it was planned to be.
+Apart from the National Strike Committee, several Interfactory Founding Committees (MKZ) were created in major cities, including Białystok where local leadership elected October 12, 1980 included three co-chairmen: Jerzy Prajzner, Stanisław Przestrzelski, and Jan Wołowski.
+For security reasons, these offices were moved to large factories for the time of the strike, no matter how long it was planned to take place.
 The MZK Białystok Committee was placed in the Factory of Instruments and Handles in Białystok.
 On August 28, 1980, the crew of the Instruments and Handles Factory in Białystok protested.
 The workers put forward 42 demands, demanding, inter alia, the formation of Free Trade Unions.
 The next day, the work of the Białystok Glassworks was interrupted, and on September 4, 2,000 people went on strike. employees of the Białystok Cotton Industry Plant "Fasty", drivers of the Municipal Transport Company (MPK) and taxi drivers.
 In the following days, the protests spread to the entirety of Białystok and the surrounding towns.
-A total of eighty strikes broke out in the voivodship in August and September.
-On September 10, the first in the region Founding Committee of the Independent Self-governing Trade Union, headed by Bernard Bujwicki, was established at Przedsiębiorstwo Zaopatrzenia Rolnictwa w Wodę "Wodrol".
+A total of eighty strikes broke out in the voivodeship in August and September.

+On September 10, the first in the region Founding Committee of the Independent Self-governing Trade Union, headed by Bernard Bujwicki, was established at Przedsiębiorstwo Zaopatrzenia Rolnictwa w Wodę "Wodrol" located at 7 Elewatorska street.
 Two days later, the first Interfactory Founding Committees (MKZ NSZZ) was established, headed by Michał Pietkiewicz, which apart from "Wodrol", also included the staff of the Agricultural Service and Electrification Company "Eltor".
 A week later, regional office registered in Gdańsk.
-Regardless of this initiative, representatives of Białystok Television Components "Biazet", Białystok Graphic Works, Białystok Politechnic and the Repair and Construction Cooperative (Spółdzielni Remontowo-Budowlanej) established contact with the Warsaw structures of "Solidarity" and began to develop a statute to register their own regional branch which had its seat at 13 Swietojanska Street room 201 and led by Stanisław Marczuk.
+Regardless of this initiative, representatives of Białystok Television Components "Biazet", Białystok Graphic Works, Białystok Politechnic and the Repair and Construction Cooperative (Spółdzielni Remontowo-Budowlanej) established contact with the Warsaw structures of "Solidarity" and began to develop a statute to register their own regional branch which had its seat at 13 Świętojańska Street room 201 and led by Stanisław Marczuk.